JetBrains/KEEP/proposals/underscores-for-local-variables.md

 ## References and further extensions

-With this proposal, Kotlin would support:
+Kotlin already supports underscores in several different positions:

 * Underscore for unused lambda/anonymous function parameters ([KEEP](underscore-for-unused-parameters.md), [link](https://kotlinlang.org/docs/lambdas.html#underscore-for-unused-variables)).
 * Underscore for unused components in positional-based destructuring ([link](https://kotlinlang.org/docs/destructuring-declarations.html)).
 * Underscore for unused type arguments ([link](https://kotlinlang.org/docs/generics.html#underscore-operator-for-type-arguments))
 * Underscore for unused exception instances ([link](https://youtrack.jetbrains.com/issue/KT-31567))

-* Underscore for unused local variables (this proposal)
+With this proposal, we would also support underscores for unused local variables.

 Besides this list, one of the most requested places for underscore support is an unused function parameter: